Encryption and Masking Practices

 Encryption of Data at Rest

-Immuta captures metadata and stores it in an internal PostgreSQL database.
+Immuta captures metadata and stores it in an internal PostgreSQL database (Metadata Database).
 Customers can encrypt the volumes backing the database using an external Key Management Service to ensure that data is encrypted at rest.

 Encryption of Data in Transit

 To encrypt data in transit, Immuta uses TLS protocol, which is configured by the customer.

 Immuta encrypts values with data encryption keys, either those that are system-generated or managed using an external key management service (KMS).
 Immuta recommends a KMS to encrypt or decrypt data keys and supports the AWS Key Management Service; however, if no KMS is configured, Immuta will generate a data encryption key on a user-defined rollover schedule, using the most recent data key to encrypt new values while preserving old data keys to decrypt old values.

 Immuta employs three families of functions in its masking policies:

 One-way Hashing: One-way (irreversible) hashing is performed via a salted SHA256 hash.
 A consistent salt is used for values throughout the data source, so users can count or track the specific values without revealing the true value.
 Since hashed values are different across data sources, users are unable to join on hashed values.
 Note: Joining on masked values can be enabled in Immuta Projects.

 Reversible Masking: For reversible masking, values are encrypted using AES-256 CBC encryption.
 Encryption is performed using a cell-specific initialization vector.
 The resulting values can be unmasked by an authorized user.
 Note that this is dynamic encryption of individual fields as results are streamed to the querying system; Immuta is not modifying records in the data store.
 See the External Masking documentation to learn how Immuta policies can work with 3rd-party encryption/decryption services to reveal encrypted records under appropriate circumstances.